-4.4 EXTENDED CARE AND SUMMER DAY CAMP
+4.4 EXTENDED CARE ("Stripes After School) AND SUMMER DAY CAMP

-Extended Care is available for students enrolled at SJCS who need to be at school after classroom hours during the school year.
+Extended Care, known as "Stripes After School," is available for students enrolled at SJCS who need to be at school after classroom hours during the school year.
 Extended Care hours are 3-5:30 p.m.
 JK-8 students are automatically registered into the extended care program.
 Additional information is available in the SJCS office.
 Those who sign up for limited care days but do not attend, a \$50 no-show fee will be assessed to cover the cost of staffing.